Posted on 12.6.19

 The completion date of when the purchase is going to take place will be stated within the auction pack.
 If you are the successful bidder you need to make sure that you will have adequate time to get everything in place ready for completion.
 Before you bid, keep in mind that if you are using bank funding to assist with the purchase this may take some time.

-If you are thinking about purchasing a property at auction and would like an experienced, full service conveyancing team to guide you through the process, give our Residential Property team a call on 0161 930 5151, e-mail email@example.com or obtain a free quote using our conveyancing quote calculator.
+If you’ve purchased a property at auction and would like an experienced, full service conveyancing team to guide you through the rest of the process, give our Residential Property team a call on 0161 930 5117, e-mail firstname.lastname@example.org or obtain a free quote using our conveyancing quote calculator.